webdev-Sameera/webdev-Sameera/README.md

 # Hi, I'm Sameera 👋

-I am working on building projects to strengthen my problem-solving and web development skills and preparing for coding interviews, and ofc grinding DSA!!
+I am working on building projects to strengthen my problem-solving and web development skills, preparing for coding interviews and ofc grinding DSA!!

 ---